xyder/nxcmdr/README.md

     <command>...    the command to run

 FLAGS:
     -c, --cumulative                  If this is present all env sources will be merged, first loading Bitwarden, then the .env file
     -h, --help                        Prints help information
-    -l, --list          If this is present, the environment variables will be printed to stdout and the command will not be executed
+        --ignore-connection-errors    If this is present, the local cache will be used on connection errors
-    -q                  If this is present, no output will be printed (except for when printing environment variables, if needed)
+    -l, --list                        If this is present, the environment variables will be printed to stdout and the command will not be executed -q, --quiet                       If this is present, no output will be printed (except for when printing environment variables, if needed)
     -V, --version                     Prints version information

 OPTIONS:
     -b, --bitwarden-name <bitwarden-name>